AMSUCF/Interactive-Digital-Narratives/index.md

 The course is divided into two units, with corresponding creative projects:

-- Hypertext & Electronic Literature.
-In this unit, we will read and critique printed nonlinear narratives, using both physical and digital works as an inspiration and considering the history of design approaches to hypertextual play in print.
+- **Hypertext & Electronic Literature.** In our first unit, we will read and critique printed nonlinear narratives, using both physical and digital works as an inspiration and considering the history of design approaches to hypertextual play in print.
 Throughout, we will work with both paper-based narrative design and use Twine as a prototyping tool to build new interactive digital narratives.
-- Adventure Games & Visual Novels.
-In this unit, we will consider narrative games, with particular attention to adventure games, visual novels, and quest-driven narratives.
+- **Adventure Games & Visual Novels.** In our second unit, we will consider narrative games, with particular attention to adventure games, visual novels, and quest-driven narratives.
 We will use Ren'Py to build small narrative experiences, working with systems for developing simple visual environments and character interactions and conversations.
-Examples will include games across genres, including visual novels, walking simulators, and casual games
+Examples will include games across genres, including visual novels, walking simulators, and casual games.

+Students will have two personally-designed short interactive digital narratives completed at the conclusion of the course.

 ---